 Resolving Sleep Issues Can Reduce Risk of Other Major Illnesses

 The importance of sleep to the physical and mental health of patients cannot be overlooked.
-Living with an undiagnosed sleep disorder can increase the magnitude and risk for age-related conditions such as diabetes, hypertension, obesity, heart disease and stroke, notes Michael Summers, MD, sleep medicine specialist and director of the Sleep Disorder Center at The Nebraska Medical Center.
+Living with an undiagnosed sleep disorder can increase the magnitude and risk for age-related conditions such as diabetes, hypertension, obesity, heart disease and stroke, notes Michael Summers, MD, sleep medicine specialist and director of the Sleep Disorder Center at Nebraska Medicine.

 Many sleep-related problems can be treated with the proper diagnosis.
 An overnight sleep study in an accredited sleep lab is the most effective way to diagnose most sleep disorders.
 The Sleep Disorder Center has been accredited by the American Academy of Sleep Medicine (AASM) since 1991.

 Michael Summers, MD